 Every Rachiele copper farmhouse sink is unique.
 No two sinks look the same.
-This happens to be a very interesting patina that is a one of a kind.
-Make your sink a work of art and a fun place to prepare a meal.
+This happens to be a drop in farmhouse sink in existing cabinets.
+The sink replaced a double bowl under mount sink.
+A few simple cuts in the granite, remove the false drawer heads and drop the sink in place.
 When you invest in a Rachiele sink, you are not merely investing in a sink... you are investing in a better way of life.

 We use only pure AMERICAN copper to make our copper sinks.
-We may be the only company in the world that does!
-We go out of our way to use domestic copper.
-There is only one mill in the USA that offers 14 gauge, cold rolled copper in the size we need to build our copper sinks.
-If you are looking at other sources, ask them where their copper comes from and ask for proof.
-We check our copper sinks dozens of times during the process to insure the sinks are the correct dimension and that they are perfectly square.
-We use only virgin cold rolled 14 gauge copper, which has a yield strength up to 8 times stronger than annealed recycled copper used by virtually everyone else.
+In fact, the copper we use is so rare that there are only two places in the entire United States where it can be purchased.
+We go out of our way to use domestic copper that is cold rolled.
+If you are looking at other sources, ask them where their copper comes from and ask for proof of purity.
+I can offer certification papers for each batch of copper we receive showing the purity of the copper.
+We use only virgin cold rolled 14 gauge copper, which has a yield strength up to 8 times stronger than annealed recycled copper used by just about everyone else.
 Why does that matter to you?
 Well, you hear about 16 gauge, 14 gauge and even 12 gauge copper sinks.
-If they are made of annealed recycled copper, their copper sink would have to be made of copper that is 1/4" thick to be as strong as our sink.
-Our copper sinks are made of 14 gauge cold rolled hard pure copper!
+If the sink is imported, you can bet the copper is annealed soft copper.
 We use virgin cold rolled hard copper so that your copper sink will be tough enough to have a lifetime transferable warranty.
 We could not give a long warranty on an annealed copper sink.
 I would constantly worry about the integrity after a disposer was in use for many years.
 There is one company out there that claims there is no difference between cold rolled copper and their annealed copper.
 Sadly, that is a claim far from the truth.
 You can Google the question and find out for yourself.

 This is a quote from Copper.org: "If scrap (copper) is mixed, contaminated or includes other materials such as solder then, when remelted, it will be more difficult to adjust the composition within the limits of a chosen specification.
 Where lead or tin have been included, but no harmful impurities, it is usually possible to adjust composition by the addition of more lead or tin to make leaded bronzes.
 For some scrap contaminated with undesirable impurities it is sometimes possible to dilute it when melting so that the impurity level comes within an acceptable specification.
 All these techniques retain much of the value of the scrap."
 There are many import companies that claim their copper is free of impurities.
 One such company claims: "When the metal is melted down any impurities are removed."
 Clearly that company is misinformed.

-This farmhouse copper sink features a stencil patina on the apron of the sink.
+This copper farm sink features a stencil patina on the apron of the sink.
 You have the ability to custom design a stencil with the assistance of our patineur.

 Our "Rustic" patina is gaining in popularity on our farmhouse copper sinks.
 You can request specific colors, like greens, blues, blacks, etc. We will make sure you are thrilled with the result.

+I'm not afraid to show you my bottom!
 Take a look at the bottom of my farmhouse copper sink.
 Notice the bottom of the apron is completely closed.
 You will rarely find a photo of the bottom of an import because the aprons are almost always open on the bottom.
-There are no sharp edges on our copper sinks!
+The bottom and sides are closed on my sinks.

 Recent custom farmhouse sink featuring our Fire and Ice Patina.
 Make sure you click on the image to get the full impact of how gorgeous this sink is.
 This patina is somewhat unreliable.
 Make sure you have plenty of time if you order this patina.